terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

  .. note::

-    If you want to operate on business data with normalized Entity classes - even if the tables are not normalized - it is recommended to use Mybatis as an implementation of RepositoryImpl of the infrastructure layer.
+    If you want to operate business data as application, and as normalized Entity even if the tables are not normalized, it is recommended to use MyBatis as an implementation of RepositoryImpl of the infrastructure layer.

-    Mybatis is the O/R Mapper developed to map the SQL with object and not to map the database table record with object.
-So depending on the implementation of SQL, mapping to the object independent of table structure is possible.
+    MyBatis is the O/R Mapper developed to map the SQL with object and not to map the database table record with object.
+    Therefore, mapping to the object independent of table structure is possible depending on the implementation of SQL, .

 .. _domainlayer_entity_example: